-The following are the Oklahoma veterans’ benefits programs for education, healthcare, housing and employment for 2018-2019.
+The following are the Oklahoma veterans’ benefits programs for education, healthcare, housing and employment.

 Oklahoma Veterans Benefits Programs

 Education Benefits for Veterans in Oklahoma